-Seating is limited to five people per party.
-However, we’ve seen some Seattle spots that have implemented maximum party sizes of three or four people.
+Seating is now limited to six people per party.
+However, we’ve seen some Seattle spots that have implemented maximum party sizes of fewer than that.
 It’s always a good idea to call and check so you can avoid sending one of your roommates home to eat a PB&J by themselves.

 All of this really makes me want a drink - can I head down to my favorite bar?

 That depends.
 Can you head to your favorite bar and grab a table?
 Yes, but not a barstool.
 Bar seating is not permitted during Phase 2.
 Sushi bars and lunch counters are the exception to the rule, but you’ll still be required to sit six feet apart from other diners.
 Also note that all restaurants and bars are prohibited from serving alcohol after 11pm.